'Westworld' Recap: Everything That Happened in Season 3, Ep 7 Explained

 Also Read: 'Westworld': Are Charlotte and Bernard Secretly Working Together?

-So the two of them head to Sonora, Mexico, where Incite’s secret reconditioning facility is.
-Or was.
-This is an old facility, not currently in use aside from housing the AI Solomon and a bunch of “outliers” who have been put in stasis pods of some sort.
+So the two of them head to Sonora, Mexico, location of Incite’s secret reconditioning facility.
+Or former facility.
+It’s not currently in use aside from housing the AI Solomon and a bunch of “outliers” who have been put in stasis pods of some sort.
 Incite still does reconditioning in the present, but at a different facility — the one that we see William (Ed Harris) at this week.

 So Dolores clears the place of Incite’s guards and they have a chat with Solomon.
 And we learn that Caleb was one of these outliers — one who the “reconditioning therapy” actually worked on.
 Solomon says it doesn’t work for 90% of subjects, and that 90% are the folks on ice.